Anne of Brittany: Early years and education

 Anne was born on 25 or 26 January 1477 in the Castle of the Dukes of Brittany in the city of Nantes in what is now the Loire-Atlantique département of France, as the eldest child of Duke Francis II of Brittany and his second wife Margaret of Foix, Infanta of Navarre.
-Four years later (before 10 May 1481), her parents had a second daughter, Isabelle.
+The next year, in 1478, her parents had a second daughter, Isabeau.
 Her mother died when Anne was nine, while her father died when Anne was eleven years old.

 It is likely that she learned to read and write in French, and perhaps a little Latin.
 Contrary to what is sometimes claimed, it was unlikely that she learned Greek or Hebrew and never spoke or understood the Breton language.
 She was raised by a governess, Françoise de Dinan, Lady of Chateaubriant and by marriage Countess of Laval.
 In addition, she had several tutors, including her butler and court poet, Jean Meschinot, who is thought to have taught her dancing, singing and music.

 Heiress of Brittany

 In this period, the law of succession was unclear, but prior to the Breton War of Succession mainly operated according to semi-Salic Law; i.e., noble women could inherit, but only if the male line had died out.
 The Treaty of Guérande in 1365, however, stated that in the absence of a male heir from the House of Montfort, the heirs of Joanna of Penthièvre would succeed.
-By the time Anne was born, her father was the only male from the Breton House of Montfort-Brittany, and the Blois-Penthièvre heir was a female, Nicole of Blois, who in 1480 sold her rights over Brittany to King Louis XI of France for the amount of 50,000 écus.
+By the time Anne was born, her father was the only man of from the Breton House of Montfort-Brittany, and the Blois-Penthièvre heir was a woman, Nicole of Blois, who in 1480 sold her rights over Brittany to King Louis XI of France for the amount of 50,000 écus.

 The lack of a male heir gave rise to the threat of a dynastic crisis in the Duchy, or to its passing directly into the royal domain.
 To avoid this, Francis II had Anne officially recognised as his heiress by the Estates of Brittany on 10 February 1486; however, the question of her marriage remained a diplomatic issue.